lawaloa/SQL_Project_1/README.md

 The data, gathered by engineers, scientists, field workers, and analysts, holds crucial insights to address the region’s ongoing water crisis.

 The goal is to **explore, clean, and analyze** this extensive dataset to uncover patterns, identify challenges, and support data-driven decision-making.
-As part of the project, we broke down the work into actionable steps:
+As part of the project, I broke down the work into actionable steps:

 1. **Data Familiarization** – Load and inspect all tables to understand structure, relationships, and variables.
 2. **Water Source Analysis** – Identify all unique water source types and their distributions.